Small Group · Starting Summer 2026

 it's one of the only permanent things left.

-once upon a time, marriage was forever. career paths were lifelong. now? even tattoos are removable. this is one of the few decisions that actually can't be undone. that weight is real. you're not being dramatic for feeling it.
+tattoos are removable now. careers shift. this is one of the few things that actually can't be undone. you're not being dramatic for feeling that.

 3

-most of the people i work with are in this range. for those with a uterus, there's a kind of internal PSA from the body: "make a conscious call, or i will make it for you." the "going out of business sale," as one comedian put it. but the weight of this window is felt by anyone in it, regardless of biology. the urgency is real, and it deserves real attention.
+most of the people i work with are in this range. for those with a uterus, the body sends a message: make a call, or i'll make it for you. but the weight of this window is real for anyone in it.

 4